tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

    }
 ~~~

-This indicates that "example.com" should be treated as a designated domain, but that it can be validated by checking with the "example.com" server rather than using DNSSEC.
+This indicates that "example.com" should be treated as a designated domain, and that it can be validated by checking with the "example.com" server rather than using DNSSEC.

 The client then MUST issue a GET request for "https://example.com/.well-known/pvd" before trusting the designation.
 In order to trust the designation, this request must return valid JSON with the "dohTemplate" key indicating the original DoH resolver.
 For example, this dictionary could contain the following contents: